-All investigators are informed of University's Disclosure of External Interests and Commitments Policy and disclosures that must be completed for all investigators on the study.
+All investigators are informed of University Policy P209 and disclosures that must be completed for all investigators on the study.
 Where disclosure is made that an investigator has significant financial interests, the IRB and the University COI Committee will each independently assess the existence of a financial conflict of interest, and if yes, whether or not the conflict can be managed, in accordance with PHS policy.
 The IRB's contribution to a resulting conflict management plan will specifically focus on the protection of human subjects.
 Where there is a conflict between the IRB and COI committees regarding the adequacy of a particular management plan, the IRB decision will be final.
 (See Section 14 for a detailed discussion of Conflict of Interest).